input-output-hk/engineering/blog/2022-09-23-ghcjs-heap-representation.md

 the "instance" of an object, so all these object have to be instances of the same JS object.

+Also note that the JS backend doesn't need INDirection nodes because it can always overwrite the fields of a JS object with the fields of another to update a closure.
+For the record, indirection nodes are needed in backends that layout closures as a chunk of bytes/words and when the size of the closure to update is smaller than the size of the updatee closure.

 ### Automatic unboxing

 Sometimes the generic heap object representation is unnecessary.
 For example, a